offen/offen/docs/docs/offen-fair-web-analytics/running-offen/metrics-explained.md

 ## Bounce rate

 The percentage of unique sessions that contain only one page visit.
 An account with only one page will always have a bounce rate of 100%.
 This metric is more relevant for accounts with a large number of pages that are linked to each other.
-The length of visits is not measured by Offen.
+The length of visits is not measured by Offen Fair Web Analytics.
 The definition of bounce is therefore rather broad.

 ---